Mat-dp/mat-dp-core/docs/Function Reference/measure.md

 ### `.cumulative_resource()`

 **Summary:**
-*.
+*Calculates resources leading up to all processes, or a given process.
+For example, all the steel contributing the manufacture of a boat.
 Available with various options.*

+**Location:** `measure.py - class Measure`

 ---